+shares.

-697.674 shares.
+shares.

-62,980,540 shares (or 63,678,214 shares if the underwriters exercise their option to purchase additional shares in full).
+shares (or shares if the underwriters exercise their option to purchase additional shares in full).

-We estimate, based upon an assumed initial public offering price of \$21.50 per share (which is the midpoint of the price range set forth on the cover page of this prospectus), that we will receive net proceeds from this offering of approximately \$88.5 million (or \$102.5 million if the underwriters exercise their option to purchase additional shares of common stock in full), after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate, based upon an assumed initial public offering price of \$ per share (which is the midpoint of the price range set forth on the cover page of this prospectus), that we will receive net proceeds from this offering of approximately \$ million (or \$ million if the underwriters exercise their option to purchase additional shares of common stock in full), after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.

-We currently estimate that we will use the net proceeds from this offering to fund the clinical development of additional indications for pitolisant in PWS, MD and pediatric narcolepsy, and for working capital, business development opportunities, a potential milestone payment to Bioprojet and general corporate purposes, including to support the continued commercialization of WAKIX in the United States.
+We currently estimate that we will use the net proceeds from this offering to fund the clinical development of additional indications for pitolisant in PWS, DM1 and pediatric narcolepsy, and for working capital, business development opportunities, potential milestone payments to Bioprojet and general corporate purposes, including to support the continued commercialization of WAKIX in the United States.
 See "Use of Proceeds."

-See "Risk Factors" beginning on page 15 and the other information included in this prospectus for a discussion of factors you should carefully consider before deciding to invest in shares of our common stock.
+See "Risk Factors" beginning on page 14 and the other information included in this prospectus for a discussion of factors you should carefully consider before deciding to invest in shares of our common stock.

 The terms of our current certificate of incorporation provide that, upon the conversion of our Series A preferred stock, our Series B preferred stock and our Series C preferred stock into shares of our common stock upon the closing of this offering, each holder of our Series A preferred stock, our Series B preferred stock and our Series C preferred stock will receive a cumulative accrued dividend calculated at a rate per annum of 10% of the applicable issue price of such series of preferred stock, in each case, compounded annually, payable, at the determination of our board of directors, in either (i) shares of common stock or (ii) cash in an aggregate amount equal to the cumulative accrued dividend.
-Our board of directors has elected to pay the cumulative accrued dividend in shares of common stock.
-We expect to issue an aggregate of 11,751,763 shares of common stock for cumulative accrued dividends to holders of our preferred stock in connection with this offering.
+We intend to pay the cumulative accrued dividend in shares of common stock.
+Assuming we pay the cumulative accrued dividend in shares of common stock, the cumulative accrued dividend will be issued to each holder of preferred stock as of immediately prior to the closing of this offering a number of shares of common stock equal to (x) the aggregate amount of the accrued dividend held by such holder and not previously paid as of immediately prior to the closing of this offering divided by (y) the actual price per share of common stock sold to the public in this offering.
+Based on the midpoint of the price range set forth on the cover page of this prospectus, we expect to issue (i) shares of our common stock for cumulative accrued dividends to holder of our Series A preferred stock, (ii) shares of our common stock for cumulative accrued dividends to holders of our Series B preferred stock and (iii) shares of our common stock to holders of our Series C preferred stock.
 The stock dividends will not be paid on any shares of our common stock purchased in this offering.
 We do not pay dividends on our common stock and do not anticipate paying any dividends on our common stock for the foreseeable future.
 Any future determinations relating to our dividend policy will be made at the discretion of our board of directors and will depend on various factors.
 See "Dividend Policy."

-Proposed Nasdaq Global Market symbol
+Proposed Market symbol